deepomicslab/crux/docs/template-contd.md

 ## Stage

 **Stage** is another set of props for a component, which is somehow similar to a css class.
 It is extremely useful when the component needs to change among different states.
-For example, highlight the component when the mouse hovered.
+For example, the component needs to be highlighted when the mouse hovered it.

 To define a stage, use the `stage:` syntax: